The holiday season is officially underway, signaling the start of a period filled with shopping, decorating, celebrating, and of course, eating.

 Nearly 70 percent of U.S. adults are considered to be overweight or obese, according to the National Institute of Diabetes and Digestive and Kidney.
 This means many Americans can expect to gain around 5 pounds if they don’t make healthy dietary choices and the necessary lifestyle changes.

 I see so many overweight kids.
-They learn bad habits and poor lifestyle choices from their parents.
+It doesn’t seem to matter if they’re public, private, or homeschooled.
+They often learn bad habits and poor lifestyle choices from their parents.
 It becomes a losing battle the rest of their lives.
 The media and society doesn’t help.
 It’s cheaper, easier, and trendier to get that value meal at the McFastFood joint than to purchase and prepare a healthy meal.

-Weight is a symptom and cause of many other health problems – problems I want our family to avoid.
+Weight can be a symptom and cause of many other health problems – problems I want our family to avoid.

-It’s my job as a parent to teach healthy habits and that includes eating well and watching weight without stressing over numbers.
+It’s my job as a parent to teach healthy habits to my kids – and that includes eating well and monitoring weight without stressing over numbers.
 I want to ensure a healthy body image in my kids with healthy lifestyle choices.